-24. Serious Violence
+Serious Violence

-- 24.1.
 All staff are aware of signs and indicators which may signal that children are at risk from, or are involved with, serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or significant change in well-being or signs of assault or unexplained injuries.
-Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 24.2.
+Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.

 At Carrington Junior School we are aware of the range risk factors which increase the likelihood of involvement in serious violence such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
 School will take appropriate measures to manage any situations arising.
 Preventing youth violence and gang involvement - Practical advice for schools and colleges (publishing.service.gov.uk)

-25. Domestic Abuse
+26. Domestic Abuse

-All staff recognise that children who experience domestic abuse, including intimate partner abuse, can suffer long lasting emotional and psychological effects.
-Staff must report any concerns using the school's safeguarding procedures.
+All staff recognise that children can witness and be affected by domestic abuse that occurs within their home between family members.
+They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse' and can suffer long lasting emotional and psychological effects.
+Staff will report any concerns using the school's safeguarding procedures